 Different types of coatings:

 Conventional bitumen based “blacking” is still the most common hull coating used on narrowboats.
 It is designed for application straight onto bare steel or to itself and can be applied straight on to the hull once it has been throroughly pressure washed.
-We always apply 2 coats of International Intertuf (or equivalent) and allow plenty of drying time (typically two days) before the boat is returned to the water.
+We always apply 2 coats of good quality hull blacking and allow plenty of drying time (typically two days) before the boat is returned to the water.

 Comastic: This was a pitch-vinyl based alternative to bitumen single pack coatings which has worked very well for many years.
 Unfortunately as of 2018 it is no longer available as a result of changes to EU legislation regarding the use of coal tar by-products.
 We recommend switching to bitumen based coatings which will overcoat Comastic without any problem.